michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 API Gateway Capabilities:
 * accepts API calls and routes them to your backends
 * verifies API keys, JWT tokens, certificates, and other credentials
-* enforces usage quotas and rate limits
+* enforces usage quotas and rate limits e.g you can limit number of requests send to specific service
 * caches backend responses

 Azure Portal Capabilities:
 * define or import API schema
 * set up policies like quotas or transformations on the APIs
 * package APIs into products
-* manage users
+* manage users that have access to API

 Developer portal capabilities:
 * read API documentation